 - The contractor includes possible risks into the costs as a precautionary measure

 As a measure of risks reduction make sure the contract meets the following conditions:

-- A step-by-step acceptance procedure is stated in a contract (contractor’s payment should also be split accordingly);
+- A step-by-step acceptance procedure stated in a contract (contractor’s payment should also split accordingly);

-It allows a customer to state new conditions and give a contractor a choice to either continue or leave the project, reducing costs.
+It allows a customer to state new conditions and gives a contractor a choice to either continue or leave the project, reducing costs.

-Risks for the contractor: payment denial upon completion or excess of actual costs over the price of the project.
-If the result doesn’t meet the requirements of technical assignment, the customer may refuse to accept it — even if the customer only subjectively “thinks” the requirements are not met.
+Risks for the contractor – payment denial upon completion or excess of actual costs over the price of the project.
+If the result doesn’t meet the requirements of the technical assignment, the customer may refuse to accept it — even if the customer only subjectively “thinks” the conditions are not met.
 Customers may use this option to reduce their expenditure one way or another.

 The report documentation should be provided at the end of each stage.
 It is strongly advisable to formalize the stage-by-stage acceptance by signing a bilateral act for maximum guarantees.
-However, an electronic unilateral report is also acceptable and must be reviewed by the customer within a certain timeframe.
-It is very important to describe the procedure of acceptance and its legal consequences in the contract.
+However, a unilateral electronic report is also acceptable and must be reviewed by the customer within a specified timeframe.
+It is crucial to describe the procedure of acceptance and its legal consequences in the contract.